kitsudaiki/ladybird-browser-test/README.md

     kitsudaiki/ladybird-browser-test
 ```

-(tested it on my Kubuntu only so far.
-So I'm not sure, if this way works for all linux host systems)
+**The image contains the complete uncleaned build-directory, so the docker image is quite big.
+Tested it on my Kubuntu only so far.
+So I'm not sure, if this way works for all linux host systems.**

 ## How to build